 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditor's Report) Order 2016 ("the Order'')issued by the Central Government of India in exercise of powers conferred by sub-section11 of section 143 of the Act we give in the Annexure A attached hereto our comments onthe matters specified in the paragraphs 3 and 4 of the said Order.
+1. Pursuant to the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) of Section 143 ofthe Act we give in the Annexure "A" a statement on the matters specified inparagraphs 3 and 4 of the Order.

 2. As required by Section 143(3) of the Act we report that:

-(c) The reports on the accounts of branches audited under section 143(8) of the Act bynine firms of independent auditors have been sent to us andproperly dealt with by us inpreparing this report.
-Our opinion on the financial statements is not modified in respectof our reliance on the work done and the reports of the other auditors.
+(c) The reports on the financial statements of branches of the Company audited undersection 143(8) of the Act by nine firms of independent auditors have been sent to us andproperly dealt with by us in preparing this report.

-(d) The Balance Sheet the Statement of Profit and Loss Statement of Changes in Equityand the Cash Flow Statement dealtwith by this Report are in agreement with the books ofaccount.
+(d) The Balance sheet the Statement of Profit & Loss (including othercomprehensive income) Statement of Changes in Equity and the Cash Flow Statement dealtwith by this Report are in agreement with the books of account.

 (e) In our opinion the aforesaid standalone financial statements comply with theAccounting Standards specified under Section 133 of the Act read with Rule 7 of theCompanies (Account) Rules 2014.

 (f) On the basis of the written representation received from the directors as on March31 2019 taken on records by the Board of Directors none of the directors aredisqualified as on March 31 2019 from being appointed as a Directors in terms of Section164(2) of the Act.

 (g) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in Annexure "B".